wix-incubator/carmi/docs/api/api.md

 Resolves to true if the array contains an argument equal to value.

 ### `intersection(arrays)` 🍬
-Resolves to an array of unique values that are included in given arrays.
+Resolves to an array of unique values that are included in given arrays of strings.

 ### `join(separator)` 🍬
 Joins an array of strings to a single string, like `NativeType.join(separator)`.